PostgreSQL -> PostgreSQL CDC

-pgpipe streams row changes from one PostgreSQL database to another in real time — with strict transaction ordering, a built-in web dashboard, a dead-letter queue, and Prometheus metrics.
+pgpipe streams row changes from one PostgreSQL database to another with strict source ordering, crash-safe checkpoints, a built-in dashboard, a dead-letter queue, and evidence-backed backlog health.
 Built for analytics replicas, disaster recovery, and zero-downtime database moves.

-Free to use for everyone in v1.
+Free to use.
 No registration, no email wall.

 # PostgreSQL -> PostgreSQL CDC

 layer native logical replication lacks.
 Built for production.
-Free in v1.
+Free to use.

 Everything PostgreSQL's native logical replication is missing — observability, automatic schema setup, error handling, and a UI — without giving up the ordering guarantees that matter.